Why $50K–$90K Operators Should Build Systems Before Hiring a Team: Getting the Order Wrong Costs $30K+

 Revision request handling process

-Total documented: 8-step process, 23 pages, complete specifications for every phase.
+Total documented: 8-step process across 23 pages with complete specifications for every phase.

 Week 2-3: Quality Standards Documentation